-If you haven’t explained how ?credit cards work, now’s the time.?The most important point to stress: It’s not free money, but rather a convenient way to? pay.?Emphasize ?that it’s best to treat a credit card? like? cash: Don’t buy what you can’t afford to pay for? each month.
+If you haven’t explained how credit cards work, now’s the time.
+The most important point to stress: It’s not free money, but rather a convenient way to pay.
+Emphasize that it’s best to treat a credit card like cash: Don’t buy what you can’t afford to pay for each month.

-When you pay with a credit card, you are borrowing money, and if you don’t pay your balance when it’s due, you’ll be charged interest (a lot of interest, in fact).?
-Chances are, your ?teenager ?has? no ?understanding of ?how ?interest ?works, so you’ll need to explain it.
-You can also use an? online? calculator ?(bit.ly/YT-credit) ?to demonstrate ?what it means to ?pay ?interest on a credit card debt.
+When you pay with a credit card, you are borrowing money, and if you don’t pay your balance when it’s due, you’ll be charged interest (a lot of interest, in fact).
+Chances are, your teenager has no understanding of how interest works, so you’ll need to explain it.
+You can also use an online calculator (bit.ly/YT-credit) to demonstrate what it means to pay interest on a credit card debt.

-Your? own statements ?can serve ?as a learning tool ?here.
+Your own statements can serve as a learning tool here.
 Talk about what each section means.
-Explain the consequences of late or missed payments,?which, in addition to ?interest, include ?fees and a hit to your credit rating.?Also ?point out the “minimum payment due,” and explain? why this is? not? what you ?should pay, but rather the least amount you can pay and keep the card? active.
+Explain the consequences of late or missed payments, which, in addition to interest, include fees and a hit to your credit rating.
+Also point out the “minimum payment due,” and explain why this is not what you should pay, but rather the least amount you can pay and keep the card active.

-Credit limits are confusing, especially for teenagers. ?Stress? that? just? because the ?credit limit is, say, $5,000, ?that doesn’t? mean? you ?should ?spend $5,000. ?In general, teenagers who learn to ?budget ?will be better equipped to use? credit? responsibly? than? those? who don’t.
+Credit limits are confusing, especially for teenagers.
+Stress that just because the credit limit is, say, $5,000, that doesn’t mean they should spend $5,000.
+In general, teenagers who learn to budget will be better equipped to use credit responsibly than those who don’t.

-You can add your teenager as? an authorized user on your ?own ?card? around age?
-14 ?(depending on the card issuer). ?If you? decide to take this step,? set? strict ?limits for ?how ?your teenager can use ?the card, and ?be sure to review ?your child’s ?spending each month.
-A great way to drive home the importance of sticking to a budget: Require your teenager to reimburse you for his credit-card purchases? each month,? and charge him interest if he can’t.
+Practice always helps us learn, and this is true with credit cards as well.
+You can add your teenager as an authorized user on your own card around age 14 (depending on the card issuer).
+If you decide to take this step, set strict limits for how your teenager can use the card, and be sure to review your child’s spending each month.
+A great way to drive home the importance of sticking to a budget is to require your teenager to reimburse you for his credit-card purchases each month, and charge him interest if they can’t.